almighwar/Learn-C/C05/README.md

 1. program demand from user to input username with gets and puts function
 2. Write a program, user input the numbers and print it, with array
 3. Write `Hello, World!` with array and loop to calcul the symbols and characters without space, don't use x-1

+> I made a program count only alphabet, so you can do whatever u want with question

 ---